There’s lots of reasons to decide to rent out a holiday home for both short breaks and weekly bookings.

 It’s a great feeling to know you’ve helped families and friends have a brilliant holiday and you’ll get instant feedback thanks to visitor books and online reviews.

 Selecting the right holiday home is a key first decision for any cottage owner.
 Gorgeous Cottages have put together some advice to help you select the perfect property and maximise your income.
 Here are some of our top tips for UK cottage owners!

 Decide how much work you want to take on

 You’ll need to give some thought as to how much time and money you can reasonably invest in a property.
-It’s no good falling in love with a Grade II listed period property if it needs lots of work and you would spend your entire budget buying it.
+It’s no good falling in love with a Grade II-listed period property if it needs lots of work and you spend your entire budget buying it.

-Remember the property needs to work as a business so however much you fall in love with a property try to keep a cool business head (sometimes easier said than done).
+Remember the property needs to work as a business so however much you fall in love with it, try to keep a cool business head - sometimes easier said than done!

 Popular market town or rural haven?

 Choosing the perfect location for your holiday cottage is a key decision.
 If you are looking to get a rural property, then it may be trickier to get cleaners who can look after your changeover (if you aren’t planning on doing this yourself).
 You may also find it more difficult to get Wi-Fi if the property is off the beaten track.

 There’s lots of honeypot villages and market towns to choose from in Yorkshire.
 Villages that have good foodie pubs, tea rooms and lovely shops will always be a popular choice.
 If there are attractions and scenic walks nearby you’ll always attract tourists too.